 What is Paternity Leave?

-Paternity leave is a period of absence from work granted to a new father or the spouse/partner of a new mother who has recently given birth or adopted a child.
-The purpose of paternity leave is to provide fathers with the time and resources necessary to bond with their newborn or newly adopted child and to support their partner during the transition to parenthood.
+Paternity leave is the period of absence from work granted to a new father and to the spouse/partner of a new mother who has recently given birth or adopted a child.
+It is intended to allow new dads time to bond with their new or adopted child and provide support for Mom as she navigates the adjustment of becoming a parent.

 How Long is Paternity Leave?